billsix/programmingFromTheGroundUp/docs/source/robust.rst

 even know that they typed in the name wrong.
 Let's say that the destination file is on a network drive, and the network temporarily fails.
 The operating system is returning a status code to us in
-%eax;, but we aren't checking it.
+%eax, but we aren't checking it.
 Therefore, if a failure occurs, the user is totally unaware.
 This program is definitely not robust.
 As you can see, even in a simple program there are a lot of things that can go wrong that a programmer must contend with.